 Maudgalyāyana said, "Ānanda, the two have become dispirited."
-[He replied,] "Elder, now they must be inspired.277
+[He replied,] "Elder, now they must be inspired.

-Realizing that the effect of the hell scene was too strong on the minds of the young novices, Maudgalyāyana decides to inspire them.
-He calls them for practice for the second time.
-This time on the way he creates a heaven realm where the gods or deities are playing different kinds of music
+Realizing that the effect of the hell scene was too strong on the minds of the young novices, on the way he creates a heaven realm where the gods or deities are playing different kinds of music